yahuss/tweet-generator/README.md

-# Codebender Tweet Generator
+# Tweet Generator

-This app generates engaging tweets for your brand.
+This app generates motivational tweets that sparks your curiosity and inspires you to learn.

 This project is built using Nextjs.
 It utilizes the Claude 3.7 for chat completion, and Dall-E for image generation.